worthingtont12/cultural-mapper/Louvain_Clustering/README.md

 # Implementing Louvain Clustering

-An Optimal Louvain Network will return a partition of the network that maximizes the modularity of the network caracterized by dense connections within communities and sparse connections between communities.
+An Optimal Louvain Network will return a partition that maximizes the modularity of the network caracterized by dense connections within communities and sparse connections between communities.
 The objective of applying the Louvain algorithm to a cluster of tweets is to identify communities in large networks.